Dry Summer: Production

 Dry Summer helped introduce Turkish cinema to a global audience.
-It continues a theme of possessiveness that Eksan had previously explored in Revenge of the Snakes.
+It continues a theme of possessiveness that Erksan had previously explored in Revenge of the Snakes.

 The film was censured by the Ministry of Interior's film censorship board which objected to Bahar's implied union with her dead husband's brother.
 The film was banned for fear of broadcasting negative images of Turkish society.

 Awards

 The film won the Golden Bear at the 14th Berlin International Film Festival and the Biennale Award at the 25th Venice Film Festival.
 The film was also selected as the Turkish entry for the Best Foreign Language Film at the 37th Academy Awards, but was not accepted as a nominee.

 Social impact

 Social and individual themes are covered in the movie, as in Necati Cumalı's Dry Summer story.
 The movie is about the right of property and the power struggle rising over land and water in a society in which agriculture-based production is dominant in the economy, a conflict such as the commodification and devaluation of women's value and body.
 The power struggle between the Kocabaş brothers and the villagers is told in both legal and violent ways.